NUDelta/node-restful-api-starter/README.md

     node app.js #then, open your browser at

-Or if you want to develop with live-reload and linting enabled:
+Or if you want to develop with live-reload and JS Linting enabled:

     grunt up